DFE-Digital/teacher-success/app/views/content/prepare-for-training/prepare-for-your-first-school-placement.md

 It’s likely you’ll need to bring ID with you on your first day – this might include your DBS.

-You may also want to familiarise yourself with <%= govuk_link_to "Department for Education’s keeping children safe in education guidance.", "https://www.gov.uk/government/publications/keeping-children-safe-in-education--2", target: "_blank" %>
+You may also want to familiarise yourself with <%= govuk_link_to "Department for Education’s keeping children safe in education guidance.", "https://www.gov.uk/government/publications/keeping-children-safe-in-education--2" %>

 ## Professional conduct

-Part of the <%= govuk_link_to "teachers’ standards", "https://www.gov.uk/government/publications/teachers-standards", target: "_blank" %> you’ll be assessed against at the end of your course include your professional conduct.
+Part of the <%= govuk_link_to "teachers’ standards", "https://www.gov.uk/government/publications/teachers-standards" %> you’ll be assessed against at the end of your course include your professional conduct.

 This will be an important part of being in the classroom and joining the school environment as a member of staff.
 Think about the dress code and how you might conduct yourself both in the classroom and out, like in the staffroom.